abhishek-archlinux/AnimeWatch/README.md

 All other configuration files will be created in "~/.config/AnimeWatch/"

-If Application Launcher in the menu is not working or programme is crashing then directly go to "~/.config/AnimeWatch/src/", open terminal there and run "python3 animeWatch.py" or "python animeWatch.py" as per your default python setup.
-If there is some problem in installation, then you will get idea about it, whether it is missing dependency or something else, or you can report the error as per the message in terminal.

 #Uninstall

 Simply remove the application launcher '/usr/share/applications/AnimeWatch.desktop' and clear the directory '~/.config/AnimeWatch/src/'.
 If you want to remove all configuration files also, then simply delete directory '~/.config/AnimeWatch/'.
 Once you delete the configuration directory, all the settings will be lost.

+#Troubleshooting

+If Application Launcher in the menu is not working or programme is crashing then directly go to "~/.config/AnimeWatch/src/", open terminal there and run "python3 animeWatch.py" or "python animeWatch.py" as per your default python setup.
+If there is some problem in installation, then you will get idea about it, whether it is missing dependency or something else, or you can report the error as per the message in terminal.

 #Brief Documentation: